 Students may apply for emergency student loans for non-university, unanticipated expenses.
-The interest-free loans are available for up to \$100 and must be repaid within two months.
+The interest-free loans are available for up to \$150 and must be repaid within two months through Student Accounts.
+Unpaid loans may result in a registration hold.
 All requests are reviewed on an individual basis.
+Students interested in an Emergency Student Loan should contact the Student Affairs Office directly.